-- Keep your mic muted when you are not speaking - 40+ mics all on at once creates a lot of background noise - You are welcome to leave your video on seeing your reactions helps me to gauge your learning of thecourse content - If you are uncomfortable doing so, please have a profile photo of yourself - To do this, click yourself in the participants window, click "more" or "..." and then "Edit Profile Picture" - Feel free to use Zoom's Built in functionality for backgrounds - Just be mindful that this is considered a professional environment and that the class sessions are recorded
+- Keep your mic muted when you are not speaking - 20+ mics all on at once creates a lot of background noise - You are welcome to leave your video on seeing your reactions helps me to gauge your learning of the course content - If you are uncomfortable doing so, please have a profile photo of yourself - To do this, click yourself in the participants window, click "more" or "..." and then "Edit Profile Picture" - Feel free to use Zoom's built in functionality for backgrounds - Just be mindful that this is considered a professional environment and that online class sessions are recorded

-All sessions will be recorded to provide flexibility for anyone missing class to still see the material.
+Online sessions will be recorded to provide flexibility for anyone missing class.
 It also allows you to easily review the class material.